stanleyjzheng/Kaggle-Competitions/Halite by Two Sigma/readme.md

 Halite is a side project to me, where I worked on it weekly for a few hours.
 I did not put a significant amount of time into it like I did with Global Wheat, so my score shows this.

+Training pipelines will be released following the conclusion of the competition.

 ##### Algorithmic solution
 `algorithmic.py` contains an algorithmic solution to Halite.
 It can earn a score of about 1000